LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 .. member:: string->foldCase()

-   Converts the characters in the string object to allow for case- insensitive comparisons.
+   Converts the characters in the string object to allow for case-insensitive comparisons.
 It modifies the string object in-place, not returning any value.

 .. member:: string->trim()